mohamedisakr/webdriverio-boilerplate/README.md

 1. cross-origin frame

 ## Enhancements
+1. Migrate from Sync to Async Mode
-1. Run in headless mode
+2. Run in headless mode

+## Recommendations
+1. Put all string constants in a separate file (constants.js for example)
+2. Make utils folder for utilities functions